-Training Health Researchers into Vocational Excellence (THRiVE-2) at UVRI
+Training Health Researchers into Vocational Excellence (THRiVE) at UVRI

-- At the Uganda Virus Research Institute, THRiVE -2 builds on THRiVE (hereby referred to as THRiVE-1) established in 2009 with the underlying 10-year vision of developing a regional network of research excellence, that includes some of the best universities and research institutes in East Africa (EA) with support from two leading UK universities.
+At the Uganda Virus Research Institute, THRiVE -2 (2016-2021) builds on achievements and investments done during THRiVE -1 established in 2009 with the underlying 10-year vision of developing a regional network of research excellence, that includes some of the best universities and research institutes in East Africa (EA) with support from two leading UK universities.
 THRiVE-2 is a collaboration between six East African institutes (two universities, one college, and three research institutes) and two universities in the UK.
-Our vision is that by 2030, Africa will lead research that has a major impact on health in the region and make significant contributions to world health.
+The Vision of THRIVE is that by 2030, Africa will lead research that has a major impact on health in the region and make significant contributions to world health.

 THRIVE-2 Objectives are to:-

-- Strengthen regional network of excellence to catalyse development of East African Universities into research hubs.
+- Strengthen regional network of excellence to catalyze development of East African Universities into research hubs

-- Kilimanjaro Christian Medical Uniersity College (KCMU Co, Moshi, Tanzania)
+- Kilimanjaro Christian Medical University College (KCMU Co, Moshi, Tanzania)